pavla-martinkova/slides/README.md

 # Outline for slides on GitHub Pages with [Remark](https://github.com/gnab/remark)

 This template is made from [Remark](https://github.com/gnab/remark), an open source tool to help create and display slideshows from markdown.
-For questions, see [Remark's documentation](https://github.com/gnab/remark).

 The most important things to know are:
 - Enable GitHub Pages from `master` for the slides to work